When a culture becomes inured to terror.

 A police officer kneels on a man’s throat for nine minutes.
 The man pleads for his life.
 He dies.

-A man brings an arsenal into his hotel room.
+A man checks into a hotel room.
+He brings an arsenal with him.
 He fires into a crowd of over 20,000 people.
 He wounds over 500.
-At last count, he’s killed 59.
+When it finally ends, he’s killed 59.

 A man walks into a gay bar in Orlando and murders 49 people with a legally-purchased assault rifle.

 A boy shoots his mother, drives to an elementary school, and murders six adults and 20 children.